 These are the static hard coded policy definitions.
 They can be enhanced by token based policy definitions, that can be found in lib.token.get_dynamic_policy_definitions.

-Parameters scope (basestring) - Optional the scope of the policies description. :rtype: dict
+Parameters scope (basestring) - Optional the scope of the policies privacyidea.lib.policy.import_policies (file_contents)

-Returns allowed scopes with allowed actions, the type of action and a
+Returns allowed scopes with allowed actions, the type of action and a description.